mixologee/tirvandor/homebrewery-files/monster-manual-homebrew.md

 **Rally (Costs 2 Actions).** Each ally within 30 feet regains 15 hit points and gains advantage on their next attack roll.

 **Tactical Reposition (Costs 3 Actions).** Varius and up to four allies within 60 feet can move up to their speed without provoking opportunity attacks.

-### LORE
-Lord Commander Varius is Thaldros's supreme military leader—a brilliant tactician, legendary warrior, and unshakeable loyalist.
-He's not evil, but he genuinely believes in Thaldros's vision of ordered civilization.
-Many soldiers would die for him, and even his enemies respect him.

-In **Blood & Coin**, he may hire the party for missions or become an honorable foe.
-In **Shattered Oaths**, he's a major antagonist—the final military obstacle before the true villain.
-### TACTICS
-- Command the battlefield
-- Use Tactical Genius and Legendary Actions to control action economy
-- Rally troops when needed
-- Lead from the front but strategically
-- Respect worthy opponents
 }}
 <div class='pageNumber auto'></div>
 <div class='footnote'>Chapter 2 - Thaldors Military</div>